 At Rachel Cole DDS PC, we perform a variety of routine dental procedures that can help your teeth and gums to remain healthy for a lifetime.
-Dr. Cole prefers to see patients twice a year for a routine teeth cleaning and dental exam because this is the best way to prevent cavities and gum disease.
-If you have not been to the dentist in a while and are concerned that going may be uncomfortable, don’t be.
+We prefer to see patients twice a year for a routine teeth cleaning and dental exam because this is the best way to prevent cavities and gum disease.
+If you have not been to the dentist in a while and are concerned that going may be uncomfortable, do not be.
 We are a Portland, OR gentle dentistry office and can help to keep you comfortable during your appointment.

 Here are some of the routine dental procedures that we perform on a regular basis:

 - Teeth Cleanings.
 If you want to prevent cavities, you need to keep your teeth clean.
 Daily brushing and flossing are an important part of keeping your teeth and gums healthy.
 Unfortunately, it can be difficult to reach all of the areas in your mouth by yourself.
 This is why you need to visit the dentist for a professional teeth cleaning twice a year.
 We can remove the plaque that has formed on and in between your teeth along with at your gum line.
 This is not just important for preventing cavities, it also prevents gum disease.
-This is because gum disease is typically caused by plaque becoming trapped under your gums.
+Gum disease is typically a result of plaque becoming trapped under your gums.
 To schedule your appointment call (503) 248-1114.
 Our staff is gentle and we are confident that you will have a pleasant experience.

 - Deep Cleanings.
 Gum disease creates the need for a deep cleaning.
 During this procedure we will remove the plaque and tartar that has built up underneath the gums.
 Once done, your gums will begin to feel better.